Interview with Wizz Clack

 I went to an osteopath’s appointment wearing my breeches and they really told me off.
 They said, ‘why are you wearing breeches?
 You’re not meant to ride anymore’.

 They sent me back to a hospital in London and they re x-rayed me and I was really lucky.
-My fifth lumbar vertebrae that was pulling on my spinal cord, which was making me lose feeling in my feet, had stopped.
+My fifth lumbar vertebrae was pulling on my spinal cord, which was making me lose feeling in my feet, had stopped.

 I then married the wrong man in St Paul’s Cathedral which is a whole other story.